tomarv2/nifi/README.md

 **kubernetes-nifi-cluster**

-A nifi cluster running in kubernetes
+A nifi cluster running in kubernetes.

 I have tested it in nifi 1.7, will try it with 1.9 soon.